 Media resources

-The Mini London Marathon returns for 2026 on April 25
+The TCS Mini London Marathon returns for 2026 on April 25!

 The free-to-enter event takes place on Saturday 25 April.
 On Saturday, you will also see: the TCS Mini London Marathon Championships, the 2.6K event for athletes in secondary school years seven to 12; and the TCS Mini London Marathon, the event for schools to run, jog, walk or wheel in the heart of the capital.
 There is a one-mile route for children in Reception to Year 7 and a 2.6K route for those in Years 4 to 12 who can go a bit further.

-As we celebrate our 40th anniversary, our amazing alumni share their memories of the event.
-Get ready for inspiring stories, heartfelt moments, and a journey down memory lane that you won't want to miss!
+Our amazing alumni share their memories of the event.
+Get ready for inspiring stories, heartfelt moments, and a trip down memory lane.

 Alex Yee at the Mini London Marathon